Kitura/Kitura-CredentialsGoogle/README.md

 ## Example of authentication with a Google OAuth token

-This example shows how to use this plugin to authenticate post requests, it shows both the server side and the client side of the request involved.
+This example shows how to use `CredentialsGoogleToken` plugin to authenticate post requests, it shows both the server side and the client side of the request involved.

 ### Server side